xyproto/icostring/README.md

 * A dark image: `aaaaaaaaaaaaaaaa` (`a` is the darkest grayscale color)
 * A blue image: `qqqqqqqqqqqqqqqq:0:0:255`. (`q` is the custom color that is optionally defined at the end of the string).
 * A red image: `qqqqqqqqqqqqqqqq` (the default custom color is red, `:255:0:0`)
-* A dark gray square surrounded by transparent pixels: `ttttttaattttaatttttt`.
+* A dark gray square surrounded by transparent pixels: `tttttaattaattttt`.
-* A yellow square surrounded by transparent pixels: `ttttttqqttttqqtttttt:255:255:0`.
+* A yellow square surrounded by transparent pixels: `tttttqqttqqttttt:255:255:0`.
 * A tiny piece of art: `aaaafqqfaqqapppp:80:128:255`.

 ### General info